nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 title: Developer Guide
 ---

-* Table of Contents
-{:toc}

-# Developer Guide
+# Developer Guide for Fitness Duke

 ## Acknowledgements

 * The CS2113 Team (Professor and Teaching Assistants) For their guidance in teaching us concepts of Software Engineering and OOP
 * [AddressBook3](https://github.com/se-edu/addressbook-level3) Guidance and examples for OOP and project aspects were used from this repository.

 * Exercise Data retrieved from: [Wrkout](https://github.com/wrkout/exercises.json) (open source MIT license) Used to generate the data.json file containing all the exercises data used

+* Table of Contents
+{:toc}

 ## Design & implementation